dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] 3346.
 Maximum Frequency of an Element After Performing Operations I

-### binary Search mid value and binary search to count on each row
+### binary search to count on each row then binary Search mid value
 ```c++
 class Solution {
 public: